Iliad 6.72-115

 Helenos tells Hector that he must get his mother to arrange an offering of beautiful clothing to Athena in her temple, so that the goddess might hold off the “powerful spearman” Diomedes, who he says is the “most powerful of the Achaeans,” even more feared than the semi-divine Achilles.
 Diomedes “raves” (μαίνεται, 6.101) too much and no one can equal his strength (6.96–101).

 Again, we can discern multiple purposes here.
 Diomedes is about to come before us again, after a brief hiatus.
 The peaceful end of his impending encounter with Glaucus, which is also the end of his aristeia, will be all the more striking because he is referred to here as a madman on the battlefield.
 At the same time, we are reminded that Achilles is out of action and again wonder when he will return.
-As previously noted, the parallels between Diomedes in Books Five and Six and Achilles in Books Eighteen through Twenty-Two are an important part of Homer’s characterization of the latter as he rages across the battlefield in search of Hector.
+As previously noted, the parallels between Diomedes in Books 5 and 6 and Achilles in Books 18–22 are an important part of Homer’s characterization of the latter as he rages across the battlefield in search of Hector.
 Where Diomedes is a fierce fighter who nonetheless observes certain limits, Achilles always goes too far, challenging the very contours of human existence in his thirst for vengeance.
-When Athena tells Diomedes in Book Five that he may pursue any human opponent but must not challenge gods except Aphrodite and Ares (5.124–32), he dutifully complies, backing away from a confrontation with Apollo.
-In Book Twenty-One, Achilles will not back down before the god of the river Scamander, though he nearly dies as a result (21.214–26).
+When Athena tells Diomedes in Book 5 that he may pursue any human opponent but must not challenge gods except Aphrodite and Ares (5.124–32), he dutifully complies, backing away from a confrontation with Apollo.
+In Book 21, Achilles will not back down before the god of the river Scamander, though he nearly dies as a result (21.214–26).

 Further Reading